openstreetmap/openstreetmap-website/CONFIGURE.md

 Three of the built-in applications communicate via the API, and therefore need OAuth consumer keys configured.
 These are:

-* Potlatch 2
 * iD
 * The website itself (for the Notes functionality)

-For example, to use the Potlatch 2 editor you need to register it as an OAuth application.
+For example, to use the iD editor you need to register it as an OAuth application.

 Do the following:
 * Log into your Rails Port instance - e.g. http://localhost:3000